The Magic of Pomegranate

 Just as a pomegranate is rife with seeds, it is similarly full of palpable, fertile energy.
 They are a cogent symbol of the world within and around us.
 Additionally, pomegranates are a compelling reminder of the abundance of gifts and magic in the unseen world.

 Pomegranates and Fertility

 When a fruit or plant has bountiful seeds, such as chickweed or pumpkin, we deal with abundant fertility magic.
 The kernels are where the magic begins.
 A forest unfolds from but a small grain.
-Likewise, a plant such as a pomegranate that can house hundreds of seeds is also ripe with the energy the begets new life and worlds.
+Likewise, a plant such as a pomegranate that can house hundreds of seeds is also ripe with the energy that begets new life and worlds.